Lecture 06: Generalized Linear Models (Binary Outcome) and Matrix Algebra

 • As shown shortly, mean = p and variance = p * (1 - p), so they are tied together

-• This means that because the conditional mean of Y (p, the predicted probability Y = 1) is dependent on X, then so is the error variance
+• This means that because the conditional mean of Y (p, the predicted probability Y = 1) is dependent on X, then so is the error variance, violating the assumption of homoscedasticity.

 A General Linear Model With Binary Outcomes?